lawrennd/old_talks/_ml/includes/ml-deployment-challenge.md

 * Update our notions of testing: *progression testing* }

-\notes{If the world has changed around our decision making ecosystem, how are we alerted to those changes?}
+\notes{If the world has changed around our decision-making ecosystem, how are we alerted to those changes?}

 \recommendation{We establish best practice around model deployment.
 We need to shift our culture from standing up a software service, to standing up a *data as a service*.
 Data as a Service would involve continual monitoring of our deployed models in production.
-This would be regulated by 'hypervisor' systems[^emulation] that understand the context in which models are deployed and recognize when circumstance has changed and models need retraining or restructuring.
+This would be regulated by 'hypervisor' systems[^emulation] that understand the context in which models are deployed and recognize when circumstances have changed, and models need retraining or restructuring.

 [^emulation]: Emulation, or surrogate modelling, is one very promising approach to forming such a hypervisor.
 Emulators are models we fit to other models, often simulations, but the could also be other machine learning models.
 These models operate at the meta-level, not on the systems directly.
 This means they can be used to model how the sub-systems interact.
 As well as emulators we should consider real time dash boards, anomaly detection, mutlivariate analysis, data visualization and classical statistical approaches for hypervision of our deployed systems.